Phoenix-Wing/Reservoir/README.md

 Listening http://[::]:3000
 ```

+You can visit the deployed website at [localhost:3000](http://localhost:3000).
 You can also manage your installation with `xr.sh`.

 ```shell
 $ ./xr.sh --help